ROI Analysis

 AI answering picks up every call in under 5 seconds, 24 hours a day, 7 days a week.
 It answers common questions ("Do you service my area?"
 "How much does a furnace tune-up cost?"), qualifies leads by asking about project scope and timeline, and books appointments directly on your calendar.

 At $25-$50 per month, the ROI math is straightforward.
-If your average job is $450 and the AI captures one call per week that would have gone to voicemail, that is $1,800 per month in recovered revenue against a $25-$50 monthly cost.
+If the AI captures even one call per week that would have gone to voicemail, the recovered revenue dwarfs the monthly cost.
 According to CallBirdAI, an AI receptionist pays for itself in under 2 weeks.

 Solution Monthly Cost Response Time After-Hours Qualifies Leads Books Appointments